About Philip R. Lee

 Dr. Lee contributed to the health of the nation as Assistant Secretary for Health in two administrations, first from 1965-69 and again from 1993-97.
 During the first eight months of 1965, more than 80 landmark bills were passed: Medicare and Medicaid; Health Professions Education Assistance Amendments; Heart Disease, Cancer, and Stroke Amendments; the War on Poverty; Job Corps; Food Stamps; and Head Start.
 He also led the effort to establish the National Center for Health Services Research (now the Agency for Healthcare Research and Quality).

-Especially significant was his work in developing policies for the newly created Medicare program, particularly funding of graduate medical education and the joint effort by the Public Health Service and the Social Security Administration to desegregate 1,000 of the nation’s 7,000 hospitals.
-The hospitals had to comply with provisions of the Civil Rights Act to receive federal reimbursement.
+Especially significant was his work in developing policies for the newly created Medicare program, particularly funding of graduate medical education and the joint effort by the Public Health Service and the Social Security Administration to desegregate the nation’s 7,000 hospitals.
+The hospitals had to comply with provisions of the Civil Rights Act barring discrimination against patients on the basis of race, creed or national origin to receive federal reimbursement.
+Before the law took effect in 1966, fewer than half the hospitals in the country met the desegregation standard and less than 25 percent did in the South.
+By February 1967, a year or less after many of the law’s provisions had taken effect, 95 percent of hospitals were compliant.
 During his 1993-97 tenure as Assistant Secretary for Health, major health care reforms were again proposed but not enacted by Congress.
 From 1986-93, Dr. Lee chaired the congressionally mandated Physician Payment Review Commission.
 He also served on numerous other government, foundation, and private sector committees addressing issues affecting health and health care in the U.S.

 The Institute was the first health policy unit in an academic health sciences center to bring together a multidisciplinary group of faculty to address complex health issues.
 In 1981 the Institute was designated an organized research unit within University of California, and in 1982 began formal pre- and postdoctoral training in health policy and health services research.
 In 2007, UCSF celebrated and recognized Dr. Lee’s vision and legacy by renaming the Institute in his honor.
 The Philip R. Lee Institute for Health Policy Studies continues to conduct multi- and interdisciplinary health policy and health services research to contribute to the solution of challenging health policy issues and to train future health policy leaders.